 - As disclosed in the official companion guide, Eric Kripke had intended for Ruby to die in the fourth season finale but when watching Genevieve Cortese's performance during filming that he started having second thoughts, questioning why he was writing Ruby out so soon after dropping a game-changing bombshell about her character and realizing it would've made more sense to have her continue into Season 5.
 Because they were already filming however, he figured they didn't have time to change it and she died as scripted, making this a case of They Wasted a Perfectly Good Character from the writers' perspective.
 Not that fans minded.

 - The writers wanted to bring Nicki Aycox back to play Meg in Season 5, but couldn't figure out a good way to justify why she'd come back in that body (which, at that point, had been dead and buried for four years in-universe) and so decided that they had to recast.
-If Aycox had come back instead, it's possible that the character wouldn't have been killed off.
-Additionally, Meg was intended to have a larger role in seasons 6 and 7, which was curtailed by Rachel Miner suffering a back injury while filming "Caged Heat."
+If Aycox had come back instead, it's possible that Meg wouldn't have been killed off, as Rachel Miner (who was ultimately cast) was seemingly unable to continue playing her due to her illness, and the character was killed off rather than recast.

 - There were fan rumors that Anna would have at least two appearances in Season 5 and she has also been confirmed as originally meant to make her return much earlier (in "Good God Y'all!"), but her part was cut for time and her return pushed back.
 She ended up appearing only once and was Killed Off for Real after turning on the Winchesters.
 Had she appeared as early as intended, it is unclear if she still would've been trying to kill Sam and perhaps become a recurring threat for the season, or remained an ally with her role in "The Song Remains the Same" being given to another angel character.